-Just like many of the surrounding countries, the Alps dive into Slovenia and leave the country a mountainous and nature filled delight.
+Just like many of the surrounding countries, the Alps dive into Slovenia and leave the country a mountainous and nature-filled delight.
 These are some fierce and stunning mountains too with challenging peaks, climbs and hikes to be hard for all levels.
 The mountainous Julian Alps can be seen from pretty much everywhere in this small country and are accessible from all 4 corners.
-Skiing is popular in the winter and climbing in the summer with the snow covered peaks casting a stunning backdrop to this green and lush country.
+Skiing is popular in the winter and climbing in the summer with the snow-covered peaks casting a stunning backdrop to this green and lush country.

 With mountains comes lakes, Slovenia has too many to count (though I am sure someone has!), but two of the most stunning lie in the Triglav national park in the Alpine region.
-These glacial lakes formed over millenia are absolutely stunning!
+These glacial lakes formed over millennia are absolutely stunning!
 The water in them is so clear and clean, you can actually drink from them!
 The most famous is probably Lake Bled, the castle that sits above resembles something from a fairytale and the little island in the middle is just magical.
 But the most beautiful has to be Bohinj, this crystal clear lake is surrounded by mountains and is much quieter too.

 Believe it or not, Slovenia also has a coast!
-Nearby to Trieste in Italy is the small area of coastline which belongs to Slovenia.
+Nearby Trieste in Italy is the small area of coastline which belongs to Slovenia.
 Here you will find white sandy beaches and your own slice of paradise.
 Alongside that is the medieval coastal town of Piran which sits on the deep blue Adriatic and is dotted full of the customary terracotta tiled traditional homes.

 The epic adventures you can have

 Craving adventure, well look no further!
-In Slovenia every adrenaline racing sport is catered for.
+In Slovenia, every adrenaline racing sport is catered for.
 We explored the canyons of Bohinj with a local guide for a trek we will never forget.
 The water sports don’t end there though with canoeing, SUP, Kayaking and rafting popular on the wonderful lakes and rivers.
 Then there is climbing, mountaineering and hiking.
 Or maybe paragliding off the main peaks, you can even do it close by to the capital!
-Then in the winter the snow sports begin with Skiing, snowboarding and snowshoeing available all over the country!
+Then in the winter, the snow sports begin with Skiing, snowboarding and snowshoeing available all over the country!